KaleabTessera/personal-site-v2/src/data/about.md

 ### Intro

-Hi, my name is Kale-ab.
-I am a computer scientist working as a Machine Learning Engineer by day and a Machine Learning Researcher by night.
-I am interested in using my toolbox of programming, machine learning knowledge and analytical skills to solve really difficult problems.
-These problems can be theoretical - theory of deep learning or practical - problems related to social good and that have a positive impact on people's lives.
+Hi, I am Kale-ab, a computer scientist working as a Machine Learning Engineer by day and a Machine Learning Researcher by night.
+My professional interests are using my toolbox of programming, machine learning, statistics and probability to solve really difficult problems.
+These problems can be theoretical or practical in nature.
 <br/> <br/>

 ### Background